 As mentioned previously, dynamic range compression and normalization are similar but different.
 It's a common mistake to confuse normalization with dynamic compression.
 Yet, there is a big difference between these processes.

 Dynamic range compression is the process of reducing the dynamic range of an audio signal (the difference in amplitude between the highest and lowest points).
-Compression does so by attenuating the signal amplitude above a set threshold point and providing makeup gain to make up for the levels lost.

 The Pros & Cons Of Audio Normalization

-Now that we understand what normalization is let’s discuss the benefits and drawbacks of audio normalization.
+Now that we understand what normalization is, let's discuss the benefits and drawbacks of audio normalization.

 Audio Normalization Pros

-Volume consistency: The first pro is common practice, level-out audio recorded in different conditions and places.
+Volume consistency: The first pro is common practice: level-out audio recorded in different conditions and places.
 For example, to level the tracks in a record or the episodes in a podcast.

 Avoid peaks above 0 dBFS: At high enough sample rates, normalizing a track to reach maximum loudness will keep the audio at or below the digital maximum, thereby avoiding digital clipping/distortion.
 Note that limiters also offer the same result, though, like compression, they do so by affecting the dynamic range of the audio.